It All Begins With Your Decision To Be The Star In The Crowd

 Summary or Career Objectives

-You put this item at the top of your CV, underneath the header.
+You put this item underneath the header at the top of your CV.

-Your summary or career objectives is a (brief) summation that highlights who you are and the goal you aim to achieve.
-It’s meant to answer the question in the mind of every recruiter: Are you the ideal person for this role?
+Your summary or career objectives is a (brief) summary that highlights who you are and the goal you aim to achieve.
+It’s meant to answer the question every recruiter asks: Are you the ideal person for this role?

 Showcase your skills, experience, and career goals in a compelling way that grabs attention.